JakeChu-Git/Jira-Recommended-Assignee-Capstone-Project/README.md

 This project contains a Forge plugin written in Javascript that determines the recommended assignee to unassigned Jira issues.

+## Project Attribution

+This project originated as a collaborative capstone project completed by a team of six members during Term 3 at UNSW.

+This repository represents an individually maintained version of that project.

+**Original Team Members:** Jake Lai, Humza Ahmad, Benny Situ, Derek Zhang, Joyce Geng, Sreyam Bhakta

+**Current Maintainer:** Jake Lai

 ## Requirements

 See [Set up Forge](https://developer.atlassian.com/platform/forge/set-up-forge/) for instructions to get set up.